bufbuild/buf/README.md

 However, as it stands, using Protobuf is much more difficult than using JSON as your data transfer format.

-Enter Buf: We’re building tooling to make Protobuf reliable and easy to use for service owners and clients, while keeping it the obvious choice on the technical merits.
+Enter Buf: We're building tooling to make Protobuf reliable and easy to use for service owners and clients, while keeping it the obvious choice on the technical merits.

 Your organization should not have to reinvent the wheel to create, maintain, and consume Protobuf APIs efficiently and effectively.
 We'll handle your Protobuf management strategy for you, so you can focus on what matters.

-We’re working quickly to build a modern Protobuf ecosystem.
+We're working quickly to build a modern Protobuf ecosystem.
 Our first tool is the **Buf CLI**, built to help you create consistent Protobuf APIs that preserve compatibility and comply with design best-practices.
 The tool is currently available on an open-source basis.

 Our second tool, the **Buf Schema Registry** (BSR), is the hub of our ecosystem.
 The BSR is a platform that serves as the source of truth for your organization's Protobuf files, enabling you to centrally maintain compatibility and manage dependencies, while enabling your clients to consume APIs reliably and efficiently.
 The BSR is currently in **beta**.